 I haven't been held at knife or gunpoint yet, so that's saying something...sort of.

-the Christians here certainly appear a bit more zealous than other areas I've lived.
+As a side-note, the Christians here certainly appear a bit more zealous than other areas I've lived.";-)

 The people here in general are different, even non-church-going Jimmy who lives a few miles away from me and hasn't any real source of income of his own, stopped by and brought a weed-trimmer.
 I presumed he might want it fixed or want some money but no, that wasn't it.

 He left me holding the working unit with the trailing words, "I remember you were telling me you needed one so there you go".

 What actually happened was that upon watching my electric weed eater create more smoke than usual, I immediately contacted everyone in my phone inquiring if anyone had a replacement for sale but nobody had one for sale or trade.
 Jimmy didn't answer his phone so I left a message.
 But here it is only a few days after those calls were made and voila~ a'la electric trimmer.

 Having come from Florida, even with all the people from all over that usher through the state of Florida, I don't recall Christians, or people in general, hunting me out to do good deeds to.